 Benefits of Continuing Education for Teachers

 In continuing the great work that teachers do every day, it’s also important they never stop learning new things themselves.
-Continuing education is one critical way teachers continue to evolve and ultimately help their own students succeed.
+Continuing education is one critical way teachers evolve and ultimately help their students succeed.

 In this article, we’ll talk about what continuing education is and why it’s so important.
-We’ll also take you through some of the benefits that come with continuing education and where you can find enrollment opportunities.
+We’ll also take you through some of the benefits of continuing education and where you can find enrollment opportunities.

 Teaching is a continually evolving practice.
 New teachers are expected to learn as they gain experience, but even experienced teachers can benefit from continuing educational opportunities.
 In the teaching profession, there are often new requirements, standards, and methods to learn.
 Technologies continue to be introduced and improved.
 What students need to become successful adults is also changing.
 No matter their level of experience, teachers can benefit from continuing education programs that help them incorporate new things into their teaching practice.

-No matter the grade level taught or where a teacher works — whether that’s a public school or private school — they must be open to becoming lifelong learners.
-This is especially important when teaching special education or those with special needs, as expected to provide high-quality care.
+No matter the grade level taught or where a teacher works — whether in a public or private school — they must be open to becoming lifelong learners.
+This is especially important when teaching special education or those with special needs, as the standards of high-quality care are constantly being refined and enhanced.

 Continuing education units (CEUs) and professional development hours (PDHs) are acronyms that often get intertwined, but they are two different things.
 A CEU is a unit of measure.
 It helps track a teacher’s participation in educational training programs.
 The type of courses you might receive CEUs for include online courses, self-study courses, seminars, and workshops.
 A PDH is given for each hour of instruction in your field.
 Sometimes, if you have earned enough professional development credits, you can convert them into CEU credits.

 As a teacher, you may think continuing education courses are just another thing to add to your to-do list.
-However, continuing education has many benefits that go beyond the obvious benefit to your students.
+However, continuing education has many benefits that go beyond helping students.
 There are personal benefits you will see from making an effort to continue learning in your profession.
+We've outlined the most major ones below.

 One of the first benefits of acquiring CEU credits relates to your teaching license.
 Most states require some level of continuing education to renew your teaching license.
-The amount and types of classes required for recertification will vary depending on which state you’re in.
+The amount and types of classes needed for recertification will vary depending on your state.

 While this benefit will vary by district, continuing education can sometimes be used to request a salary advancement.
 Some districts will also provide bonuses for certain levels of continuing education.